netxms/netxms-doc/admin/agent-management.rst

 Master configuration file
 -------------------------
-File nxagentd.conf is a master configuration file for NetXMS agent.
+File nxagentd.conf is a master configuration file for |product_name| agent.
 It contains all information necessary for agent's operation.
 Default location for this file is :file:`/etc/nxagentd.conf` on UNIX systems and :file:`'installation directory'\\etc\\nxagentd.conf'` on Windows.
 The file can